grafana/detect-angular-dashboards/README.md

 ### Grafana < 10.1.0

-> Warning, Angular private plugins will be ignored from the scan when using Grafana <= 10.1.0.
+> Warning, Angular private plugins will be not be detected from the scan when using Grafana <= 10.1.0.

 Create a service account, with `Plugins / Plugin Maintainer` permissions (or "Admin" if using OSS without RBAC).

 The reason behind admin rights is that the plugins endpoint returns all plugins only if the token can view and install plugins.

 Then, create a service account token for the newly created service account and set it to the `GRAFANA_TOKEN` env var.

 ## Usage